plone/training/mastering-plone/upgrade_steps.rst

 -------

 * You wrote your first upgrade step to move the talks around: yipee!
-* Some fields are indexed in the catalog making the listing faster
+* Some fields are indexed in the catalog allowing to search for these and making listings much faster
 * Versioning for Talks is now properly configured